 • Able to take advantage of the Section 179 tax deduction for expensive equipment costs

-• Pairing Section 179 with R-Dent’s $500 monthly rebate program could save dentists a considerable amount of money
+• Pairing Section 179 with R-Dent’s $500 quarterly rebate program could save dentists a considerable amount of money

 • Have an investment for the future that will continue to provide increased efficiency and thus maximize savings